Best wide-angle lenses in 2026: ultra-wide zooms to shoehorn everything into the shot

 Reasons to avoid

 Like most of Nikon’s Z-mount prime and zoom lenses, the 14-30mm has a fairly modest aperture rating.
-This enables a relatively compact and lightweight build, perfect matching the design ethic Nikon's Z-mount full-frame mirrorless cameras.
+This enables a relatively compact and lightweight build, perfectly matching the design ethic of Nikon's Z-mount full-frame mirrorless cameras.
 It’s certainly no lightweight in terms of features and performance, however, packing four aspherical elements, four ED (Extra-low Dispersion) elements, and a super-fast yet virtually silent autofocus system.
-Build quality is excellent with the inclusion of wide-ranging weather-seals, Nano Crystal Coat and a fluorine coating on the front element.

 As with all other Nikon Z-mount S-line lenses that we’ve seen, image quality is gorgeous and particularly impressive in terms of sharpness.
-Another bonus is that the removable hood enables the easy fitment of filters or filter holders, via an 82mm attachment thread.
+Another bonus is that the removable hood enables the easy fitment of filters or filter holders via an 82mm attachment thread.

 Nikon Z 14-30mm f/4 S full review